30s and 40s High Speed

 and as a result passed through Red Deer periodically for maintenance

-A long term goal is to replicate the 3001 in live steam 7.5"
+A long term goal of the Forth Junction Heritage Society is to replicate the 3001 in live steam 7.5"

 (1:8) scale either as a static display or used to haul passengers at